IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 ## Movie Mayhem a WILD success

-What a success Class ACT performance was--thanks to all the parents for getting their kids to/from rehearsal despite the wacky schedules, all the parent volunteers during rehearsals and performances, and ISV staff (Heidi, Cindy, teachers, and Brian) for supporting the process.
+What a success Class ACT performance was!
+HUGE thanks to all parents for getting kids to/from rehearsal despite the wacky schedules, and all the parent volunteers during rehearsals and performances.
+Special thanks to ISV staff (Heidi, Cindy, teachers, and Brian) for supporting the process.

 ## SAFE ROUTES TO SCHOOLS